makerdao/community/governance/votes/Executive vote - April 9, 2021.md

 ## Executive Summary

 If this executive proposal passes the following **additions** will be made to the Maker Protocol:
-- New Silver DROP will be onboarded as a collateral type in the Maker Protocol with the parameters given below.
+- New Silver Series 2 DROP will be onboarded as a collateral type in the Maker Protocol with the parameters given below.

 **Voting for this executive proposal will place your MKR in support of the changes and additions outlined above.**